sean-gits-py/sean-gits-py/README.md

 **Welcome!**

-I'm a technology professional specializing in **enterprise operations and analytics reporting** with a strong background in SQL and technical program management.
+I'm a technology professional specializing in **enterprise data operations and analytics reporting** with a strong background in SQL and technical program management.
 I enjoy diving deep into technical systems and collaborating with others to streamline and improve enterprise processes.
 Likewise, I'm also able to break down complex technology concepts to non-technical stakeholders.

 <br>